 Family Offerings

-Our High Holy Days will be filled with an abundance of joy, reflection, and connection.
-We will worship in person and online, creating a sense of shared time and purpose.
-Rabbi Joshua Stanton, Cantor Shira Ginsburg, and award-winning musicians will enliven our spirits and open our minds.
-We will have programs for people of all ages and interests, including some of “The Best Kid-Friendly Rosh Hashanah and Yom Kippur Celebrations in New York.”
+Our High Holy Days are filled with an abundance of joy, reflection, and connection.
+We worship in person and online, creating a sense of shared time and purpose.

 YOUNG FAMILY SERVICE (ages 0-5)